 The Social Services department provides case management, screening and assessment and case aide services for those who are receiving home and community based services under the Alzheimer's Disease Initiative Program, Community Care for the Elderly Program, Home Care for the Elderly Program, and the Older Americans Act funding and programs.

 Council on Aging of West Florida maintains a "Community Care Closet" for elderly citizens who are unable to rent or purchase needed medical devices, nutritional supplements, and/or incontinent supplies.
 Items such as wheelchairs, crutches, walkers, bath benches, and bedside commodes are loaned out free of charge.
 We do ask that these items when the consumer no longer needs them that they are returned so that others in need are able to benefit from their use.

 Consumable items such as Ensure, Boost, and other nutritional supplements, adult pull ups, bed pads, blankets, heaters, fans, and when available air conditioners are also provided through this “closet” free of charge.
 The community care closet is maintained by the Social Services Unit.

-Staff work closely with other community agencies when items needed are not available and arranged for items and/or delivery.
+Staff work closely with other community agencies when items needed are not available.

-Council on Aging of West Florida accepts donations of mechanical medical devices that are in good working condition.
+Council on Aging of West Florida accepts donations of non medical adaptive devices and oral nutritional supplements that are in good working condition.